 Permutation test of symmetry

-This tests treats the two groups (left hand and right hand) as having paired or repeated data, paired within Individual.
-Practically, it tests if there is a difference in values between the two groups.
+This test treats the two groups (left hand and right hand) as having paired or repeated data, paired within Individual.
+That is, the test looks at the difference between left hand and right hand for each individual.
+The scatter plot above reflects the approach of this test.

 symmetry_test(Length ~ Hand | Individual,